 How are efficient distribution and permanent archiving and accessibility of TC articles achieved by the publisher Copernicus Publications?

-TC and its discussion forum are accessible online and free of charge.
-Copernicus Publications makes sure that the open-access publications, preprints as well as final journal articles, are indexed and archived worldwide in electronic archives, search engines, and databases to guarantee their maximum dissemination and impact.
+TC is accessible online and free of charge.
+Copernicus Publications makes sure that the final journal articles of TC as well as related preprints on EGUsphere are indexed and archived worldwide in electronic archives, search engines, and databases to guarantee their maximum dissemination and impact.

 How are preprints and interactive comments archived, and are the interactive comments citable?

-How does TC ensure the quality of its preprints?
+How does TC ensure the quality of related preprints?

-What happens if a manuscript that has been posted as a preprint is not accepted for publication as a final paper in TC?
+What happens if a manuscript that has been posted as an EGUsphere preprint is not accepted for publication as a final paper in TC?
 Can the preprint be removed?